-The following Restructuring & Insolvency guidance note Produced in partnership with Tom Shepherd of 4 New Square and Paul Allen of FRP Advisory LLP provides comprehensive and up to date legal information covering:
+The following Restructuring & Insolvency practice note Produced in partnership with Tom Shepherd of 4 New Square and Paul Allen of FRP Advisory LLP provides comprehensive and up to date legal information covering:

 An application can be made to challenge the approval of an individual voluntary arrangement (IVA) on one or both of two grounds: